 What is a Breast Revision?

-Fort Worth women that are not happy with the results of their breast augmentation will sometimes opt to undergo an additional surgery called a “breast revision” to correct the problems.
+Women that are not happy with the results of their breast augmentation will sometimes opt to undergo an additional surgery called a “breast revision” to correct the problems.
 This is a terrific option for women whose implants have shifted, ruptured, or that don’t look the way they want.
 During the procedure, your doctor can change the type of implants you have, increase their size and shape, and alter the projection (how far they stick out from your chest) and the symmetry.

 Reasons for a Breast Revision

-Fort Worth patients who have had a breast augmentation in the past may begin to notice several common issues.
+Patients who have had a breast augmentation in the past may begin to notice several common issues.
 These include:

-- Capsular contracture – One of the most common reasons for breast revision is something call “capsular contracture.”
+- Capsular contracture – One of the most common reasons for breast revision is something called “capsular contracture.”
 After your first implants were placed, your body formed a protective scar “capsule” around them.
 Over time, the scar tissue can harden and squeeze the implants making them feel hard and tight.

 - Different size – Another very common reason for breast revision is to get a different size of implant.
-Many of our Fort Worth patients want to get larger implants, and that’s something that you can discuss during your consultation.
+Many of our patients want to get larger implants, and that’s something that you can discuss during your consultation.

 - Leaks and ruptures – With saline and silicone gel implants, rupture is a very real concern.
 With saline implants, the leak will usually be very obvious as the implants will deflate.
 But with silicone, the rupture may only be detected during your annual MRI scan.